-Ernst Meisner is a choreographer and artistic coordinator of Dutch National Ballet’s Junior Company.
-Since 2018 he is also the interim artistic director of Dutch National Ballet Academy.
-He danced with The Royal Ballet and Dutch National Ballet.
+The Dutchman Ernst Meisner is an extremely versatile person.
+Besides being a choreographer, he has also been the artistic coordinator of Dutch National Ballet’s Junior Company since its foundation in 2013.
+Since 2018, he has also been the artistic director of the Dutch National Ballet Academy.

 Meisner was a dancer with The Royal Ballet (2000-2010) and Dutch National Ballet (2010-2013).
 He already started choreographing during his career as a dancer.
 He created several works for The Royal Ballet’s choreographic workshop, including the duet What if, for Melissa Hamilton and Sergei Polunin, who were already very promising dancers at the time.
 For Dutch National Ballet, Meisner’s works included And after we were (2011), the children’s production The little big chest (2011), Saltarello (2012) and the Dutch National Canta Ballet (2012), all created during his time as a dancer with the company.

 At the beginning of 2013, he created Study in Six, to music by Jude Vaclavik, for the New York Choreographic Institute, which is affiliated to New York City Ballet.
 He has also done the choreography for dance films by Crystal Ballet and for Bounden, a dance game/app by GameOven Studios.